-The whimsical Stories From Space site offers a fun way to literally green your house: shape words and images out of live moss to decorate your outside walls.
+This way you can follow the customization trend and literally green your walls: create whimsically-shaped words and images out of live moss to decorate your outside walls.

 The environmentally-conscious gardener adapts to the climate, as Jordan did with its brown golfing greens.
 Still, it’s not all arid desert and sand in the Middle East.
 Many countries here contain hilly, wooded areas where damp winters allow enough moisture for moss to thrive.